Filipino Style Adobo Recipe

 • Serving platter

 Two of the most important and primary ingredients of an Adobo dish are vinegar and soy sauce.
-These two are the heart of adobo and it plays a very essential role in this cooking method.
-It helps in the preservation of the dish since vinegar and the high salt content of the soy sauce are the ones responsible in making the dish an undesirable place for bacteria.
-The two are the perfect combination that bring your adobo a delicious and tangy sauce which you surely can’t resist.
-It is because of its flavorful and preserving qualities which makes adobo popular and most recommended dish in Filipino tables.
+These two are the heart of adobo and play a very essential role in this cooking method.
+They help in the preservation of the dish since the acidity of the vinegar and the high salt content of the soy sauce create an environment that is undesirable for bacteria.
+This perfect combination brings your adobo a delicious and tangy sauce that you surely can’t resist.
+It is because of its flavorful and preserving qualities that adobo is a popular and highly recommended dish on Filipino tables.

 Interesting Facts About Adobo